autoNumeric/autoNumeric/README.md

 anElement = new AutoNumeric('.myCssClass > input', null, { options }); // With a null initial value
 anElement = new AutoNumeric('.myCssClass > input', 12345.789).french({ options });
 ```
-*Note: AutoNumeric also accepts a limited tag list that it will format on page load, but without adding any event listeners*
+*Note: AutoNumeric also accepts a [limited tag list](#on-other-dom-elements) that it will format on page load, but without adding any event listeners if their `contenteditable` attribute is not set to `true`*

 ### Initialize multiple AutoNumeric objects at once
 If you know you want to initialize multiple elements in one call, you must then use the static `AutoNumeric.multiple()` function: